FigureTechnologies/asset-classification-smart-contract/README.md

 #### [Update Asset Definition](src/execute/update_asset_definition.rs)
 __This route is only accessible to the contract's admin address.__ This route allows an existing [AssetDefinitionV2](src/core/types/asset_definition.rs) value to be updated.
 It works by matching the input's `asset_type` to an existing asset definition and overwriting the existing values.
 If no asset definition exists for the given type, the request will be rejected.
-Contract validation ensures that after the update, all scope specification addresses contained in asset definitions remain unique, as well.

 ##### Request Parameters